 All plants need nutrient rich, fertile soil to grow their best, stay healthy, and produce tons of flowers and vegetables for us to enjoy.
-Plants that aren’t getting the proper amount of nutrients and pH levels won’t grow well, and will only struggle to survive.

 How To Test Soil For Nutrients

 Your soil test kit should come with instructions for use.
 So make sure you review those first, because they might be slightly different than my steps below.